Greater Need Than Mine

 - In the showdown of the Record of Lodoss War TV series, Spark tells Garrakk that he will charge Naneel and take the hit of her deadly magic, so his friend can get close enough to her to kill her.
 Garrakk does not object to his plan, but when Spark counts down from three, he doesn't wait for him to finish and charges first, as it was his special mission to keep the other one alive at all cost.

-- In Fullmetal Alchemist, after Roy kills Lust he insists that Havoc be treated before him.
+- After Roy kills Lust, he insists that Havoc be treated before him.

 - At the end of one of the botched timelines of Puella Magi Madoka Magica, Madoka uses her last Grief Seed to save Homura instead of herself.
 Then again, she knows that Homura is able to travel back in time and prevent her sacrifice from being necessary, but still.